CLASSICAL LOST AND FOUND

 A churning keyboard opening is interspersed with tutti flourishes immediately followed by a fetching Polonaise tune (FP) from the soloist [00:24] and orchestra [00:42].
 Next we get a pathos-tinged countermelody (PT) [00:58], succeeded by a forceful elaboration of FP, and winsome folk-song-like idea (WF) [03:14].
 FP, PT and WF then play a game of developmental rondo-like leapfrog, followed by a brilliant FP-based coda that ends the work in spirited fashion.

-Also done in City Halls (presumably the Grand Hall), Glasgow, once again we get an equally wide orchestral soundstage in a reverberant acoustic.
+Also done in City Halls Concert Hall, Glasgow, once again we get an equally wide orchestral soundstage in a reverberant acoustic.
 But this time around the piano seems a bit stretched across it.

 The overall instrumental timbre is musical with occasional brittle massed upper violin moments, while the piano is for the most part convincingly captured except for some digital glitter in complex passages.
 A good balance between soloist and tutti is maintained throughout despite the wide-angle piano noted above.